IanWhalen/mongodb-tools.com/_tools/studio-3t.md

 purpose: GUI

 # Short description of tool
-description: 3T Data Compare & Sync is a multi-platform data comparison and synchronization GUI tool for MongoDB with full support for MongoDB 3.0
+description: Studio 3T is a fully featured IDE for MongoDB.
+The best MongoDB GUI for MongoDB professionals.
+Studio 3T is free for personal and non-commercial use.
+Full support for MongoDB 3.4

 # image should be added to the img/ directory, ideally 370x200px
-img: 3t-data-compare-and-sync.png
+img: studio-3t.png

 # Release Info
-latest_release_version: 2.0.3
+latest_release_version: 5.3.4
-latest_release_date: 2015-07-20
+latest_release_date: 2017-06-19

 # Github Info
 github_user: